Your Spouse as a Partner (Happy Happy Joy Joy)

 - Scenario B- The business earns $200,000 in net income.
 You and your spouse pay Social Security taxes up to $100,000 each if your spouse is also a member or partner in the business (Yes, an S corporation could alleviate some this, but you get the idea).

 The only way to avoid this equalization in a community property state is to file separate tax returns and claim that you did not know about the community income (seems farfetched, Yes).
 You could always move to a common law property state such as Colorado which is lovely (we promise).

 Or, prove to your family and friends that you are trainable by reading this book, and not add your spouse to the business entity.
-Most elegant and preferred choice when living in a community property state, and wanting to avoid the additional Social Security tax as illustrated above.
+This is the most elegant and preferred choice when living in a community property state and wanting to avoid the additional Social Security tax as illustrated above.